-Subject Page(s) I. Public Policy to Conduct People's Business Openly 1 н.
-Board, Committee, Subcommittee, Task Force MeetingsA.
-Definition of a "Meeting"B. Exemptions from Definition of MeetingC.
-Board and Committee Meetings 2-4 2 2-3 3-4 Ш. Types of Meetings; Purpose; Notice; Other Requirements A. Regularly Scheduled Meetings Who May Hold a Regularly Scheduled Meeting Purposes for Which the Meeting May be Held Notice Requirements for a Regularly Scheduled Meeting Board Meetings Committee, Subcommittee or Task Force Meetings Specific Requirements for Regularly-Scheduled Meeting Specific Prohibitions on Holding a Regularly-Scheduled Meeting Special" Meetings Who May Hold a Special Meeting Purpose for Which a Special Meeting Notice Requirements for a Special Meeting Specific Requirements for a Special Meeting Purpose for Which a Special Meeting Specific Requirements for a Special Meeting Specific Requirements for a Special Meeting Who May Hold a Special Meeting Specific Requirements for a Special Meeting Specific Requirements for a Special Meeting Specific Requirements for a Special Meeting Specific Requirements on Holding a Special Meeting Specific Requirements for a Special Meeting Specific Requirements for an Emergency Meeting Notice Requirements for an Emergency Meeting Specific Requirements for an Emergency Meeting Specific Requirements for an Emergency Meeting 4-11 4-8 4 5-7 5-7 8 8 8 8-10 8 8-9 9-10 10 10 10 10 10 11 11 11 11 IV.
-Closed Sessions A. Purposes for Which Closed Session Can be Held Personnel Matters Examination Matters Matters Affecting Individual Privacy Administrative Disciplinary Matters Board of Accountancy Matters Pending Litigation Response to Confidential Final Draft Audit Report Threat of Criminal or Terrorist Activity Advisory Bodies/Committees May Meet in Closed Session Open Session Otherwise Required 11-18 11-16 12 12 13 13-14 14 14 14 15 15 15
+Subject l.
+Public Policy to Conduct People's Business Openly 1 II.
+Board, Committee, Subcommittee, Task Force Meetings A. Definition of a "Meeting" B. Exemptions from Definition of Meeting C. Board and Committee Meetings 2-4 2 2-3 3-4 III.
+Types of Meetings; Purpose; Notice; Other Requirements A. Regularly Scheduled Meetings Who May Hold a Regularly Scheduled Meeting Purposes for Which the Meeting May be Held Notice Requirements for a Regularly Scheduled Meeting Board Meetings Committee, Subcommittee or Task Force Meetings Specific Requirements for Regularly-Scheduled Meeting Specific Prohibitions on Holding a Regularly-Scheduled Meeting Special" Meetings Who May Hold a Special Meeting Purpose for Which a Special Meeting May be Held Notice Requirements for a Special Meeting Specific Requirements During Special Meeting Specific Prohibitions on Holding a Special Meeting "Emergency" Meetings Who May Hold an Emergency Meeting Purposes for Which an Emergency Meeting Specific Requirements for an Emergency Meeting Specific Requirements for an Emergency Meeting Specific Prohibitions on Holding an Emergency Meeting 4-11 4-8 4 4 5-7 5-7 8 8 8-10 8 8-9 9-10 10 10-11 10 11 11 11 IV.
+Closed Sessions A. Purposes for Which Closed Session Can be Held 1.
+Personnel Matters 2.
+Examination Matters 3.
+Matters Affecting Individual Privacy 4.
+Administrative Disciplinary Matters 5.
+Board of Accountancy Matters 6.
+Pending Litigation 7.
+Response to Confidential Final Draft Audit Report 8.
+Threat of Criminal or Terrorist Activity 9.
+Advisory Bodies/Committees May Meet in Closed Session 10.
+Open Session Otherwise Required 11-18 11-16 12 12 13 13-14 14 14 14 15 15